This meeting will take place virtually by Zoom:

 |16.30||Feedback and close of Meeting|

-To book a surgery-style appointments with members of the Neurodisability CSAC click here.
-These are open to all trainees and scheduled on a first-come, first-served basis.
+Delegates are able to book a surgery-style appointments with members of the Neurodisability CSAC click here.
+These are open to all trainees registered for the meeting and scheduled on a first-come, first-served basis.

 This Meeting is primarily aimed at paediatric neurodisability grid trainees and trainees who have an interest in childhood disability.
 It is also open to and of relevance for all healthcare professionals who look after children with a disability.